International Journal of Applied Dental Sciences

 How to cite this article:

-Gökhan Karadağ, Zeynep Dereli, Hatice Kök and Serdar Bağlar.
+Gökhan Karadağ, Zeynep Dereli, Hatice Kök, Serdar Bağlar.
 Effect of pre-heated resin composite application on the shear bond strength of orthodontic brackets after thermal aging.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 40-43.
+Int J Appl Dent Sci 2018;4(2):40-43.